inters/snabb/README.md

   [Noise](http://noiseprotocol.org/) (audit welcome, see [README.exchange](https://github.com/inters/vita/blob/master/src/program/vita/README.exchange))

-- Can act as a pure data-plane and consume SAs established by other means
+- Can act also as a pure data-plane and consume SAs established by other means

-- Dynamic reconfiguration via YANG RPCs (update routes while running)
+- Configuration and runtime state modelled by a native YANG schema.
+Supports, dynamic reconfiguration via NETCONF RPCs (update routes while running)

-- Strong observability: access relevant statistics of a running Vita node

-- Full ICMP visibility (tunnel appears as two hops in `traceroute`, PMTUD support, all inbound ICMP messages are logged)
+- Strong observability (access relevant statistics of a running Vita node via NETCONF get-state RPCs) and full ICMP visibility (tunnel appears as two hops in `traceroute`, PMTUD support, all inbound ICMP messages are logged)

 - Written in Lua—a simple, high-level programming language—and x86 assembly